 In order to replace the aging Meteor22 product, this project seeks to redevelop and launch Meteor23 by April next year for a budget of £100,000.

 Once it is clear that the project should deliver benefits, all projects have 3 objectives, Time, Cost and Quality (often called functionality or specification).

 - Meet the required functionality

 Any failure on these may mean missing the overall business benefits.

-However, some projects may not sit neatly in the middle of this diagram, but may be dominated by just one of these objectives.
+However, some projects may not sit neatly in the middle of this diagram.
+They may be dominated by just one of these objectives.
 You will need to understand which one dominates for your project.

 Which Objective can be Sacrificed?

-It is therefore important to talk to the Project Champion, or Project Sponsor to understand why these overall Time, Cost and Quality objectives have been objectives set, (hopefully not set arbitrarily) and to find out which one is the most critical.
+It is therefore important to talk to the Project Champion, or Project Sponsor to understand why these overall Time, Cost and Quality objectives have been objectives set.
+Hopefully they were not set arbitrarily.
+Then you need to find out which one is the most critical.

 A decision might then be made on which one to sacrifice, in order to meet the other two objectives.
-(Of course, meeting all three objectives is the overall aim, but concentrating on the critical one may require some flexibility in the other 2).
+(Of course, meeting all three objectives is the overall aim.
+Concentrating on the critical one may require some flexibility in the other 2.

 Interdependencies of Objectives